produck/cas-client/README.md

 	},
 	ignore: ['**/*.ico', '**/*.js', '**/*.css'] // The resource path rules let cas client ignore.
 	proxy: {
+		accepted: true, // Handle a PT or not.
 		enabled: true, // CAS client use proxy feature or not.

-		pgt: {
-			callbackURL: '/pgtCalllbackURL' // The path use for cas server sending pgt & pgtIou }
+		// The path use for cas server sending pgt & pgtIou
+		// Avoid conflict with your specific service path.
+		pgtCallbackURL: '/pgtCalllbackURL'
 	}
 }
 ```